ksanjaykumar1/telecom-demo/README.md

 2. "holderbase" and it's value is "localhost:5000"
 3. "verifierbase" and it's value is "localhost:4000"
 4. "version1" and its' value is "api/v1"

+# Flow

+I am going to decribe the flow of

+1. Agent Setup.
+2. Connection Establishment.
+3. Issuance.

+        a.
+Credential offer.
+        b.
+Acceptiong credential offer.
+        c.
+Receiving credential.

+4. Verification

+        a.
+Proof request
+        b.
+Acceptance of proof request
+        c.
+Verification of proof
+        d.
+Issuance of phone number in form of  credential (TODO)

+These numbering are seperate from the above project flow.

+## 1.Agent Setup

+## 2.Connection establishment between Issuer and holder

+## 3. Issuance

+## 4 Verification